Telehealth and COVID-19

 • Test your settings before calls, especially your first call.
 You may need to adjust the audio settings.

 Have more questions about what telehealth looks like at our practice?
 Reach out by filling out our contact form here.
-We are here to provide the answers you are seeking, as well as a space to understand the differences between in-person and telehealth sessions.
+We are here to provide the answers you are seeking, as well as a space to help you understand the differences between in-person and telehealth sessions.
+Whether you're seeking individual therapy, couples therapy, or family therapy, we offer a supportive and convenient online environment for your sessions.

 Previous